top of page

 We welcome submissions across all open categories.
 Please follow the guidelines below to ensure your work is properly considered:

-Cover Letter: A cover letter is required for all submissions.
-This should briefly introduce you, explain the context of your piece, and note whether anonymity is requested.
+• Cover Letter: A cover letter is required for all submissions.
+This should provide a brief introduction, explain the context of your piece, and note whether anonymity is requested.

 Please carefully review the specific submission requirements for the call you’re responding to before submitting.
 We look forward to hearing your story and honoring it with the care it deserves.